adblockplus/adblockpluscore/README.md

 ### Technical details

 Compilation is currently a two-step process.
-In the first step, `compiled/bindings.cpp` (definitions of classes to be exported) is compiled into `compiled/bindings.cpp.js` with `PRINT_BINDINGS` symbol defined.
-This application is then executed via Node.js and will print JavaScript wrappers for the C++ classes to `compiled/bindings.js`.
+In the bindings generation step, the source files are compiled into `compiled/bindings.cpp.js` with the `PRINT_BINDINGS` symbol defined.
+This application is then executed via Node.js and will print JavaScript wrappers for the C++ classes to `compiled/bindings.js` according to definitions within the `EMSCRIPTEN_BINDINGS` macro in `compiled/bindings.cpp`.

-In the next step all the C++ files in `compiled` directory are compiled, including `compiled/bindings.cpp` - without `PRINT_BINDINGS` symbol the `EMSCRIPTEN_BINDINGS` macro in this file will ignore its contents but rather emit some functions necessary for the JavaScript bindings to work.
-The `compiled/bindings.js` file is added to the end of Emscripten output.
+In the actual compilation step the source files are compiled into `lib/compiled.js` without the `PRINT_BINDINGS` symbol, so that the `EMSCRIPTEN_BINDINGS` macro ignores its contents and merely emits some generic functions necessary for the JavaScript bindings to work.
+The previously generated `compiled/bindings.js` file is added to the end of Emscripten output.

 The binding generation approach is heavily inspired by [embind](http://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/embind.html).